MrGallo/pbd-python/docs/_sources/exercises/filtering-objects.md.txt

 Create a function that will take a list of ``Student`` objects and an ``int`` value for a grade.
 The function will return a sub-list of all
 ``Student`` objects in that grade.

+Please be sure to:

-Annotate this function and provide a doc-string.
+- Annotate this function and provide a doc-string.
+- Create a proper constructor (init method) for this class.

 In a ``main`` function, write code that proves the function works both for found and not found student ids.